ADVISORY LEBANON-SECURITY/BLAST-MACRON

 SCHEDULE:

-Time tbc - meetings at Palais de Baabda with Michel Aoun, PM Hassan Diab, president of the chamber, Nabih Berri (LIVE COVER EXPECTED)
+1137GMT - meetings at Palais de Baabda with Michel Aoun, PM Hassan Diab, president of the chamber, Nabih Berri (PART MUTE)

 Time tbc - meeting at the embassy with political authorities (LIVE COVER TBC)